dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 of positive charge surrounded by electrons.
 Rutherford discovered the volume of the nuclei, approximately, through an analysis of the scattering of the alpha particles using the same gold foil experiment.
-Rutherford later found that the nuclei of all elements is made of the same nucleus as that of hydrogen, and he called that unit a proton.
+Rutherford later found that the nuclei of all elements are made of the same nucleus as that of hydrogen, and he called that unit a proton.
 The proton has the same charge as an electron, but is 1835 times more massive.